 4 rota days.

-There are a number of control staff who work other shift patterns and flexi/ part time/ job share.
+There are some Control staff who work other shift patterns.

 The role of the Firefighter Control Operator is to accept emergency calls, obtain as much information as possible about the incident in order to identify and despatch the nearest possible appliance to the incident.
 Different incident types will require the attendance of different types of appliance, so the operator is required to maintain their knowledge of Brigade policies and procedures in order to perform this correctly.